ALPHA: Audit that Learns from Previously Hand-Audited Ballots: Introduction

-To audit a plurality contest with BRAVO involves using the SPRT to test a number of hypotheses: for each reported winner $w$ and each reported loser $\ell$, let $\theta_{w\ell}$ be the the conditional probability that a ballot selected at random with replacement from all ballot cards validly cast in the contest shows a valid vote for $w$, given that it shows a valid vote for $w$ or for $\ell$, and let $\eta_{w\ell}$ be the number of votes reported for $w$, divided by the total votes reported for $w$ and $\ell$ combined.
-BRAVO tests the hypotheses $\theta_{w\ell} = 1/2$ against the alternatives $\theta_{w\ell} = \eta_{w\ell}$ for every $(w, \ell)$ pair.
+To audit a plurality contest with BRAVO involves using the SPRT to test a number of hypotheses: for each reported winner $w$ and each reported loser $\ell$, let $\theta_{w\ell}$ be the the conditional probability that a ballot selected at random with replacement from all ballot cards validly cast in the contest shows a valid vote for $w$, given that it shows a valid vote either for $w$ or for $\ell$, and let $\eta_{w\ell}$ be the number of votes reported for $w$, divided by the total votes reported for $w$ and $\ell$ combined.
+For every $(w, \ell)$ pair, BRAVO tests the hypothesis $\theta_{w\ell} = 1/2$ against the alternative $\theta_{w\ell} = \eta_{w\ell}$.
+No multiplicity adjustment is needed because the audit proceeds to a full hand count unless \emph{every} null hypothesis is rejected.

 BRAVO for a supermajority contest can be simpler or more involved than for a plurality contest.
 Suppose that the contest requires a candidate to receive at least a fraction $\phi \in (0, 1)$ of the valid votes to be a winner.
-(We allow the possibility that $\phi < 1/2$, in which case ``supermajority'' is a misnomer and there can be more than one winner.)
+(We allow the possibility that $\phi < 1/2$, in which case ``supermajority'' is a misnomer and there can be more than one winner; this social choice function is used to determine `viability' in some U.S.\ partisan primaries.)
 Suppose candidate $w$ is reported to be a winner.
 Let $\theta_w$ denote the conditional probability that a ballot selected at random from all ballot cards validly cast in the contest shows a valid vote for $w$, given that it shows a valid vote for any candidate in the contest, and let $\eta_w$ be the number of votes reported for $w$, divided by the total valid votes reported in the contest.
 BRAVO uses the SPRT to test the hypothesis $\theta_w = \phi$ against the alternative $\theta_w = \eta_w$ for each reported winner.
 If $\phi > 1/2$, there can be only one reported winner.
 If $\phi < 1/2$, there can be more than one, in which case that hypothesis needs to be tested for all candidates (not just the reported winners), to confirm that (only) the reported winner(s) won.
-If is is reported that no candidate received at least a fraction $\phi$ of the valid votes, BRAVO tests the hypotheses that each candidate received $\phi$ of the valid votes against the alternative that each candidate received $\eta < \phi$ of the valid votes, to confirm that none received $\phi$ or more.
+If it is reported that no candidate received at least a fraction $\phi$ of the valid votes, BRAVO tests the hypotheses that each candidate $\ell$ received $\phi$ of the valid votes against the alternative that each candidate received $\eta_\ell < \phi$ of the valid votes, to confirm that none received $\phi$ or more.